Franciscans: Visions and stigmata

 Among Catholic religious, Franciscans have proportionally reported higher ratios of stigmata and have claimed proportionally higher ratios of visions of Jesus and Mary.
 Francis of Assisi himself was one of the first reported cases of stigmata, and perhaps the most famous stigmatic of modern times is Padre Pio, a Capuchin, who also reported visions of Jesus and Mary.
 Pio's stigmata persisted for over fifty years and he was examined by numerous physicians in the 20th century, who confirmed the existence of the wounds, but none of whom could produce a medical explanation for the fact that his bleeding wounds would never get infected.
 According to the Encyclopaedia Britannica, his wounds healed once, but reappeared.

-According to the Columbia Encyclopedia some medical authorities who examined Padre Pio's wounds were inclined to believe that the stigmata were connected with nervous or cataleptic hysteria.
-According to Answers.com the wounds were examined by Luigi Romanelli, chief physician of the City Hospital of Barletta, for about one year.
+Some medical authorities who examined Padre Pio's wounds were inclined to believe that the stigmata were connected with nervous or cataleptic hysteria.
+The wounds were first examined by Luigi Romanelli, chief physician of the City Hospital of Barletta, in 1919.
 Giorgio Festa, a private practitioner examined them in 1920 and 1925.
 Giuseppe Bastianelli, a physician to Pope Benedict XV, agreed that the wounds existed but made no other comment.
-Pathologist Amico Bignami observed the wounds, but made no diagnosis.
+Pathologist Amico Bignami also observed the wounds.